bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/wolfgang_core.rst

 This may happen if there is a short circuit and the MOSFET is weaker than the fuse.

-When the power is turned off by software but is on by the switch, you can flip the switch off and on and the power should be back on provided the hardware hack for V1.0 is installed (see :ref:`here<Automatic Poweroff-Poweron Routine>`).
+When the power is turned off by software but is on by the switch, you can flip the switch off and on and the power should be back on provided the hardware hack for V1.0 is installed (see :ref:`Bodge Switch`).

 TTL or RS485 and biasing
 ========================